researchapps/researchapps.github.io/_posts/reproducibility/2016-11-12-python-packages.md

 def zip_up(file_list,zip_name,output_folder=None):
     '''zip_up will zip up some list of files into a package (.zip)
     :param file_list: a list of files to include in the zip.
     :param output_folder: the output folder to create the zip in.
-If not
-    :param zip_name: the name of the zipfile to return. specified, a temporary folder will be given.
+    :param zip_name: the name of the zipfile to return.
     :returns zip_package: the file path to the finished zip
     '''
 ```